PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 Before you even start with Ubuntu, you may test it or another distro, e.g. here: https://distrotest.net/

-Now, go on with the software install & config:
+Now, go on with the Ubuntu software install & config:

 - `time sudo apt-get update`
 - `time sudo apt update`